Sleuth 101

 Sleuth 101 was an Australian comedy "improvisatory whodunit game show" television series, broadcast on ABC1 in 2010.

+Synopsis

-The series revolves around a murder-mystery that must be solved by a celebrity guest detective.
-Each episode features a guest detective (usually a comedian), four suspects, a crime scene, evidence and witness accounts - just like real detective work.
-The show is hosted by comedian Cal Wilson, who occasionally gives subtle hints towards the crime.
-Each week, the guest detective must solve the murder using his or her evidence.
-There are some similarities to the 1970s British series Whodunnit!, the 1990s Australian television game show Cluedo, and the 2010s British series Armchair Detectives.
-A second series was originally being negotiated by the ABC, but later cancelled.
+The series revolved around a murder-mystery to be solved by a celebrity guest detective.
+Each episode featured a guest detective (usually a comedian), four suspects, a crime scene, evidence and witness accounts – just like real detective work.
+The show was hosted by comedian Cal Wilson, who occasionally gave subtle hints about the crime.
+Each week, the guest detective was required to solve the murder using the evidence.
+There were some similarities to 1970s British series Whodunnit!, 1990s Australian television game show Cluedo, and 2010s British series Armchair Detectives.
+A second season was negotiated by the ABC, but was later cancelled.